JSBmanD/docs/pages/exports/webhooks.md

 - Identity data is unique for each user Branch tracks.
 These values are permanently tied to that user, meaning if a link with a campaign of 'google' drives an install, then that user will have a permanent <notranslate>**identity.link_data.~campaign**</notranslate> value equal to 'google'.

-!!! note ""
+[block:callout]
+{
+  "type": "info",
+  "title": "Branch Link Required",
-    Except for identity.id, these will not be populated if the user installed your app without opening a Branch link first.
+  "body": "Except for identity.id, these will not be populated if the user installed your app without opening a Branch link first."
+}
+[/block]

 | Key | Description
 | --- | ---